garronej/evt/README.md

 Addressing the common problems faced with EventEmitter:
 - Hard to enforce type safety.
-- Removing a particular listener is a pain, it require to keep the listener.
+- Removing a particular listener is a pain, it requires to keep the listener.
 - Can't easily add a one-time listener for the next event satisfying a given condition.
 - Promise support was added as an afterthought.